Sadly, we just learned that Ron Castro lost his battle with pancreatic cancer. He passed away on Wednesday, November 30.

 50th Reunion Memory Booklet: A Reunion Memory Booklet is currently in production, which will include:

-The booklets are expected to be print-ready by late November and ready to be mailed by early December.
+The booklets are expected to be mailed by mid December.

 Many classmates have requested that the Memory Book include addresses, phone numbers, and email addresses, which is information that is not available on the website.
 Our plan is to include that information for both those classmates who attended the reunion and those who did not attend the reunion but logged into the class website.